albertoirurueta/reactor-workshop/README.md

 ## Exercises
 The following exercises are proposed as a way to test some characteristics provided by Spring Reactor.

+Exercises can be started right away, or if you prefer you can check the branch `templates` where you will find an almost complete solution where the only missing parts are the reactive services.

+Comppleted exercises will be made available in the `exercises` branch, which will eventually be merged into the `main`branch.

 ### Exercise 1:

 Arithmetic Sequence generation